jjjawad/ai-accounting-cfo/buildlog.md

   - Optional smoke test: temporary import from types/ resolved correctly and then removed.
 - Notes:
   - These placeholder files will be expanded during Step 8 (Database Schema) and later backend API steps.
-### STEP 2.6 ó Align Frontend & Backend Imports with New Structure ó Completed
+### STEP 2.6 ÔøΩ Align Frontend & Backend Imports with New Structure ÔøΩ Completed
 - Date: December 2, 2025
 - Files CREATED:
   - None